ketansingh18/ketansingh18/me.md

 - 👋 Hi, I’m @ketansingh18.
 - 👀 I’m interested in learning competitive programming.
 - 🌱 I’m currently learning Data Structure & Algorithm.
- and also in new to github started using it on 10 may 2021.
+ and also I'm new to github started using it on 10 may 2021.

 <!---
 ketansingh18/ketansingh18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.